thegreatgramcracker/DRB-Icon-Appender-Rebuild/README.md

 # Building
 Standard users: ignore this section.
-If you want to build the app yourself, you must download [DSFormats](https://github.com/JKAnderson/DSFormats), then "Add existing project" and add a reference to the project.
+If you want to build the app yourself, you must download [SoulsFormatsNEXT](https://github.com/soulsmods/SoulsFormatsNEXT), then "Add existing project" and add a reference to the project.

 # Credits

+[SoulsFormatsNEXT](https://github.com/soulsmods/SoulsFormatsNEXT) credits, original app and library by TKGP

 [Costura.Fody](https://github.com/Fody/Costura) by Simon Cropp, Cameron MacFarland

 [Octokit](https://github.com/octokit/octokit.net) by GitHub